mzocchi/econometrics/Labs/Lab10_MLM.md

 * postestimation command
 estat icc
 ```
-* If the ICC of the null model is zero (or very close to it, e.g. <0.1), that means the observations within clusters are no more similar than observations from different clusters and you can use a simpler analysis technique (e.g. regular OLS)
+* If the ICC of the null model is zero (or very close to it, e.g. <0.1), that means the observations within clusters are no more similar than observations from different clusters and you can use a simpler analysis technique (e.g. regular OLS).

 ***
 ### Part II.
 Random intercept model with level 1 predictors